onepf/OpenIAB/README.md

 How To add OpenIAB into your Android app
 =====
+Before using any store in the live mode you must create an account for it, add an apk file, provide required information about the application and inapp products and only after you can interact with it.

 1. Clone the library ``` git clone https://github.com/onepf/OpenIAB.git``` and add /library as a Library Project.
 Or download the latest released jar from https://github.com/onepf/OpenIAB/releases and attach it to the project.

 2. Instantiate ``` new OpenIabHelper ```  and call ``` helper.startSetup() ```.